 Gridded positional accuracy is defined by the precision of the positional reference used to specify its location within its spatial projection.
 These positional references are contained within the spatial metadata of the S-102 grid.
-Nodes within a bathymetric grid have an absolute position with no horizontal error with vertical values that are calculated for that position by the processes and procedures used by each hydrographic office during the creation of the S-102 grid.
+It is assumed that any horizontal errors are assimilated into the vertical uncertainty.
+The vertical values are calculated for each node using the processes and procedures used by each hydrographic office during the creation of the S-102 grid.
 Appropriate selection of both the origin reference points and positional resolution are important and are another factor in gridded positional accuracy.

 Relative internal positional accuracy

 The internal positional accuracy is defined as the precision of the location of each node within the S-102 grid.
 The position of each node within the grid is referenced by a row and column combination.
-The metadata for the S-102 defines a gridded resolution along both the X and Y axis of the grid.
+The metadata for S-102 defines a gridded resolution along both the X and Y axis of the grid.
 This absolute position of a node within the spatial projection of the grid is calculated using the row/column and the X/Y resolution.
 In this case, the accuracy is controlled by the precision used in defining these resolutions.

 Temporal accuracy